THRA founders, from left: Dean LeMire, Mark Kinzly, Kevin Irwin, Joy Rucker, Charles Thibodeaux.

 Since her release from prison, Ms. Bryant has committed herself to be a responsible mother, sister and grandmother.
 Ms. Bryant is the primary caregiver to her two adult sisters who suffer from mental health issues, and is a caring and loving mother and grandmother, she models what it means to be a God-fearing woman and a responsible member of society.

-Gilberto Pérez, Director
+Gilberto Pérez, Co-Executive Director

 Gilberto is a queer, chicanx native of El Paso, TX who is also in recovery.
 Since 2012, Gilberto has worked with people who use drugs (PWUD), primarily along the U.S.-Mexico Border Region; intersecting social equitable prevention and intervention strategies for substance use disorder, infectious diseases, and mental health.
 He has a background in psychology and public health, earning his Masters in Public Health from the University of Texas at El Paso in 2020.